TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_cpsw_fast_startup.md

-# Enet L2 CPSW Early Ethernet Example {#EXAMPLES_ENET_CPSW_EARLY_ETHERNET}
+# Enet Layer 2 CPSW Fast Startup Example {#EXAMPLES_ENET_LAYER2_CPSW_FAST_STARTUP}

 [TOC]

 # Introduction

-The Enet CPSW early ethernet example is dedicated to demonstrate the early ethernet functionality of CPSW3G showing Strapped and forced mode configuration of PHY.
+The Enet CPSW fast startup example is dedicated to demonstrate the fast link up functionality of CPSW3G showing Strapped and forced mode configuration of PHY.

-\cond SOC_AM263X

 On @VAR_SOC_NAME, we can do ethernet based communication using CPSW as HW mechanism
   - CPSW is a standard ethernet switch + port HW
   - It uses ethernet driver underneath with LwIP TCP/IP networking stack

-\endcond

 This example does:
     - Demonstrates the strapped PHY functionality(Auto-Negotiation disabled).